i3dsymposium/i3dsymposium.github.io/2026/cfp-posters.md

 - 20 March 2026: Poster and demo submission deadline
 - 27 March 2026: Poster and demo notification
-- 9 April 2026: Camera-ready of extended abstract deadline (for proceedings)
+- 9 April 2026: Posters and demos camera-ready of extended abstract deadline (for proceedings)

 Registration and in-person attendance of at least one author is mandatory.
 Posters without in-person presenters will not be included in the proceedings.
 Questions regarding the submission process should be emailed to <posters@i3dsymposium.org>.